a-jwc/web-server-java/README.md

 # csc667-web-server

-## Info
-- **THERE IS NO MASTER / MAIN BRANCH.
-WHEN STARTING THE REPO, BRANCH CHAU_DEV WAS THE FIRST BRANCH PUSHED TO THE REPO AFTER SWITCHING FROM OUR TEMPORARY PERSONAL PRIVATE REPO AND THERE WAS NO WAY FOR US TO CHANGE THIS.
-PLEASE USE CHAU_DEV IN PLACE OF MASTER.
-WE APOLOGIZE FOR THIS INCONVENIENCE.**
-- There are commits after the deadline because we forgot to change the paths for httpd.conf and because of error during merging.
-Please accept this most recent commit.

 ## Milestones / Specifications

 - [ ] 1.
-Read, and store, standard configuration files for use in responding to client requests - AC
+Read, and store, standard configuration files for use in responding to client requests
 - [ ] 2.
-Parse HTTP Requests - AC
+Parse HTTP Requests
 - [ ] 3.
-Generate and send HTTP Responses (this involves many possible code paths, and is probably the most significant implementation step) - MS
+Generate and send HTTP Responses (this involves many possible code paths, and is probably the most significant implementation step)
 - [ ] 4.
-Respond to multiple simultaneous requests through the use of threads - AC
+Respond to multiple simultaneous requests through the use of threads
 - [ ] 5.
-Execute server side processes to handle server side scripts - AC
+Execute server side processes to handle server side scripts
 - [ ] 6.
-Support simple authentication - AC
+Support simple authentication
 - [ ] 7.
-Support simple caching - MS
+Support simple caching
 - [ ] 8.
-Logging - MS
+Logging

 ## Server Workflow